alex-wang101/Credit-Card-Fraud-Detection/README.md

 - **Considerations**:
   - Can overfit if not properly tuned.
   - Training can be time-consuming, especially with large datasets.
-### 5. Decision Tree Classifier
+### 5. Support Vectone Machine
 ![image](https://github.com/user-attachments/assets/f0a12182-d328-47e3-987c-ae7d6ab90fb7)
 <br>
-- **Description**: A Decision Tree is a flowchart-like structure where internal nodes represent feature tests, branches represent outcomes, and leaf nodes represent class labels.
+- **Description**: A Support Vector Machine (SVM) is a supervised learning model that finds the optimal hyperplane to separate data points of different classes.
+It can use kernel functions to map data into higher dimensions for better separability in non-linear datasets.
-- **Application in Fraud Detection**: It segments the dataset based on feature values to classify transactions as fraudulent or non-fraudulent.
+- **Application in Fraud Detection**: It classifies transactions as fraudulent or legitimate by finding patterns in input features (e.g., transaction amount, time, location) and leveraging kernels to handle non-linear relationships.
 - **Advantages**:
-  - Easy to interpret and visualize.
-  - Captures non-linear relationships between features and the target variable.
+  - Performs well in high-dimensional spaces.
+  - Effective at capturing complex, non-linear patterns using kernel functions.
+  - Robust to overfitting, especially with a small number of samples relative to features.
 - **Considerations**:
-  - Prone to overfitting, especially with deep trees.
-  - Sensitive to small variations in the data.
+  - Computationally expensive, particularly with large datasets.
+  - Requires careful tuning of kernel type and parameters for optimal performance.
+  - Not ideal for real-time detection in large-scale systems due to resource demands.

 ---